CathyQian/website/index.md

 I have started to work at Terawe Corporation since the summer of 2018.
 I serve as an internal data scientist to build predictive models to process various types of data including texts, images, time-series data and audios and web-based demos via integrating the front end and back end blocks.

 ## My work
-I have documented my work on GitHub into the following four categories:
+I have documented my work on GitHub into the following categories:

 - [Data Science Tools](https://github.com/CathyQian/DataScienceTools)